projectglow/glow/docs/source/contributing.rst

 Glow began as an industry collaboration between databricks and the Regeneron Genetics Center.
 The goal is to help scientists and engineers work together to solve genomics problems with data.

-We welcome contributions, and will collaborate with you to include them in the project.
+Contributing is easy, and we will collaborate with you to extend the project.

 The sections below detail how to contribute.